 Using WYSIWYG Snippets

-Snippets are files that have been designed as reusable content.
-This can include table structures, forms, paragraphs of commonly used text, lists of names, an image with a caption, etc. The data changes from page-to-page, but the defined structure is reused.
-Anything that can be created as a template or structure or even bits of text can be created as a snippet.
-Snippets are grouped into categories for easy management, and are inserted into the page using the WYSIWYG Editor.
+Snippets are files that have been designated as reusable content.
+One example of the use of snippets is a defining a table structure in a file, which can be used over and over.
+Another includes an image with a caption.
+The data changes from page-to-page, but the defined structure is reused.
+Anything that can be created as a template or structure or even bits of text, but may have changes can be created as a snippet.

-If snippets have been set up for the site, the Snippet icon will be available.
+If snippets have been configured by an administrator, the Snippet icon will be available.

 2. From the Category drop-down, select a category.